Why Grow Your Own Garlic?

 6. For every garlic clove planted into the soil (pointy side up), you’ll get a big return.
 Hardneck garlic, grown in ideal conditions, can produce 5 to 6 times more than planted.
 For example, if you order a pound of "Music" garlic for planting, you'll probably have 4 or 7 bulbs (depending on the size) 4 to 7 cloves per bulb to plant.
 At harvest, you could potentially end up with more than 5 pounds of fresh garlic.

 7. By growing your own garlic, you can save your own "seed" for planting in the fall.
 Garlic is typically grown from cloves, not garlic seed.
 There’s a big difference between ‘garlic seed’ and ‘seed garlic.’
-Most people plant seed garlic, that means planting large well-formed garlic cloves from healthy disease-free stock.
-Garlic seed, on the other hand, is produced at the end of the "pig tail" garlic scape, in the garlic plant's flower.
+Most people plant seed garlic, which means planting large well-formed garlic cloves from healthy disease-free stock.
+Garlic seed, on the other hand, is produced at the end of the "pigtail" garlic scape, in the garlic plant's flower.
 Because you will be removing the scape in early summer, you may never see these "seeds".
 After harvest, select the largest bulbs and cloves for planting in the fall.
-Keep in mind, seed garlic obtained from a distributor, will probably need to go through acclimatization where it settles into your climate, location, and garden soil.
-In other words, it may take a couple of years for garlic to settle in to your soil and climate before it grows big and bold.
+Keep in mind, that seed garlic obtained from a distributor will probably need to go through acclimatization where it settles into your climate, location, and garden soil.
+In other words, it may take a couple of years for garlic to settle into your soil and climate before it grows big and bold.